-- For the TEXT column, quote the passage and include a page number for reference. - For the RESPONSE column, discuss how the passage connects to or illustrates one of the topics. - You are required to have at least ONE passage with a corresponding response for each chapter for The Hate U Give and TWO for each chapter for All American Boys. - You MUST have at least one passage/response for each of the listed topics above. - Each text and response combination will be worth 2 points for a total of roughly 54 points for this assignment. - Points will be deducted on the TEXT side for failure to document accurately and completely. - Points will be deducted on the RESPONSE side for superficiality and incompleteness. - Each response must be 40-50 words in length.
+- For the TEXT column, quote the passage and include a page number for reference. - For the RESPONSE column, discuss how the passage connects to or illustrates one of the topics. - The journaling requirements differ for each book:

+The Hate U Give needs at least ONE passage with a corresponding response for each chapter.
+All American Boys needs TWO passages with corresponding responses for each chapter.

+- Each text and response combination will be worth 2 points for a total of 54 points for this assignment. - Points will be deducted on the TEXT side for failure to document accurately and completely. - Points will be deducted on the RESPONSE side for superficiality and incompleteness. - Each response must be 40-50 words in length.
 We are looking for quality, not quantity.